-Using Cloudflare Access Service Tokens with a Single JSON Header
+🐛Using Cloudflare Access Service Tokens with a Single JSON Header

 Cloudflare Access supports single-header service token authentication using JSON

-The JSON keys must be lowercase: cf-access-client-id
+The JSON keys must be lowercase:

-Set read_service_tokens_from_header
+Set

 to your custom header name